 It simply states: You have two feet, use them.

-If you see a meeting as a opportunity to connect, learn, educate, share, collaborate, inspire… then by all means join it.
+If you see a meeting as an opportunity to connect, learn, educate, share, collaborate, inspire… then, by all means, join it.

-On the other hand if you find no value in a meeting (proposed or in progress), use your two feet and walk away.
+On the other hand, if you find no value in a meeting (proposed or in progress), use your two feet and virtually walk away.
+Politely excuse yourself.
 Your time is a limited resource – choose to use it wisely.

 There are Fundamentally Two Kinds of Meetings…